diaz-michael/diaz-michael.github.io/_posts/2019-12-15-McDavidAPIShotMap.md

   - Animation
 ---

-Using R and NHL's RESTful API, I created an animated ShotMap of McDavid's 409 recorded shots between his debut game and the end of the 2018 season.
+Using R and NHL's stats API, I created an animated ShotMap of McDavid's 409 recorded shots between his debut game and the end of the 2018 season.

 <!--more-->